jkriss/altcloud/README.md

 This will add a line to the YAML-formatted `.tokens` file of the form `token: username`.

 Then you can make requests like '/some-path?token=token-value' and authenticate that way.

+### Google authentication

+If you're willing to have an external dependency, it's often easier to use a third party for authentication, like Google.

+You can set up an OAuth client id via Google's [Developer Console](https://console.developers.google.com/apis/credentials), then add the following to a `.config` file in your altcloud directory:

+    authentication:
+      host: localhost:3000 # domain and port, if applicable
+      adapters:
+        google:
+          clientId: <your client id>
+          clientSecret: <your client secret>

+Now you can go to `/auth/google` to start the login flow.
+If you want to redirect somewhere other than the requesting page on success, you can add a `redirect` querystring argument, like `/auth/google?redirect=other-url`.

 ### Path-based access rules